-Local - we will enable people and communities to thrive.

-Sustainable - we will ensure services are inclusive and viable.

-Wellbeing - we will support early intervention and prevention.

-Outcomes - we will promote dignity, equality, and Independence.

-Integration - we will strengthen collaboration and encourage. continuous improvement.

-Joint SPG/IJB consultation
+- Fife's Strategic Commissioning Plan described five priorities including: - Local we will enable people and communities to thrive. - Sustainable we will ensure services are inclusive and viable. - Wellbeing we will support early intervention and prevention. - Outcomes we will promote dignity, equality, and Independence. - Integration we will strengthen collaboration and encourage. continuous improvement.

+The joint SPG and IJB meeting created an opportunity for a broad mix of representatives to come together and discuss matters that are important to them, and how collectively we drive forward the strategic direction of the Health and Social Care Partnership.

 This meeting confirmed that it is important we establish an outcome focussed approach, an approach that is measurable and that delivers results.
 To do so we need to consider the timeframe of the plan, we need to think long term and that although this is a three-year Strategic Plan its priorities will continue beyond.
 We need to use language that isn't deficit based and that is focussed on improvement and that a co-productive approach with our communities is essential to achieving a shared understanding of where we are now and where we want to be moving forwards.